Clay Hills Picture of the Week

 That’s precisely how the Aquarius Mountains got their name.
 Whipple, who found abundant water sources in the range, named them after the mythological water bearer.
 If you’ve driven to Kingman, you’ve passed by the Aquarius Range.
 They are on the east side of U.S. Highway 93 from Wikiup north to almost Interstate 40.
 The highest peak is Snow Mountain, with an elevation of 5880′, so it sometimes has snow.
 Several dirt roads go up into the range, which will be the routes we’ll scout for exciting photographs.
 We will be spending the month of July photographing along the Aquarius’s back roads.

 The first road I’ve always wanted to follow has perplexed me since I drove U.S. 93—Upper Trout Creek Road.
-I mean, give me a break, this is the Upper Sonoran Desert (the transition zone), how can there be a creek cold enough to support trout?
+Give me a break; this is the Upper Sonoran Desert (the transition zone); how can a creek be cold enough to support trout?
 It doesn’t, or at least not this particular Trout Creek.
 This one is a tributary of the Big Sandy River.
 As soon as the road crosses the Big Sandy, it’s called something else according to Archie’s navigation system (but not on the Gazetteer).
 I drove the road to the ridge, where I was treated to a beautiful vista to the east.

 Aquarius Boulders

-Aquarius Boulders – With the sun setting over the Hualapai’s, the rocks, trees, and sky are bathed in a warm glow.
+Aquarius Boulders—The rocks, trees, and sky are bathed in a warm glow as the sun sets over the Hualapai.

 This week’s image is from Granite Flat, halfway up the mountainside.
 When I stopped, the sun was going down behind the Hualapai Range (on the west side of Highway 93), and its rays cast a warm glow on the rocks, peaks, and low clouds hovering in the sky.
 I call this shot Aquarius Boulders.
 It’s a scene looking north with Hwy 93 in the valley to the left and the Aquarius peaks to the right.